AICoE/elyra-aidevsecops-tutorial/docs/source/test-model.md

 # Test your deployed inference application

+## From JupyterLab in Operate First

+In order to test the predictions from a deployed model/s, you can use the notebook [here](../../notebooks/test_deployed_model.ipynb).

+## From your local laptop

+NOTE:_Make sure you are logged in into the cluster where the model is deployed._

 If you want to test the application that you just deployed in the cluster, run this [integration test](../../features) using the [behave][1] package.

 Behave uses behavior-driven development (BDD), an agile software development technique that encourages and facilitates collaboration between developers, QA engineers and business participants.